On this page:

 From power plants to manufacturing facilities, power engineers keep critical systems running efficiently and safely.
 SAIT’s Fourth Class Power Engineering Certificate of Achievement provides the energy systems, safety protocols, and equipment operation knowledge you need for a key role in the energy industry and in industries that rely on steam and power systems.

-Start the program with this Fourth Class Part A theory course, which prepares you to write the Alberta Boilers Safety Association (ABSA) Fourth Class Part A certification exam.
+Start the program with this Fourth Class Part A theory course, which prepares you to write the Alberta Boilers Safety Association (ABSA) Fourth Class Part A theory certification exam.
 This course will also prepare you for the next theory course: PWEN 112 - Fourth Class Power Engineering Part B.

 This course is ideal if you: